-Although some performances were unable to be presented, WASO was able to return to a near normal program of events during the year.
-The Company presented the West Australian Symphony Orchestra and the Education Chamber Orchestra (EChO) in 170 performances, workshops and artist development activities to more than 209,000 people during the year ended 31 December 2021.
+The Company presented the West Australian Symphony Orchestra and the Education Chamber Orchestra (EChO) in 373 performances, workshops and artist development activities to more than 159,000 people during the year ended 31 December 2022.
 Orchestral performances were principally presented at the Perth Concert Hall and His Majesty's Theatre.
-Performances were also presented at several other venues and schools in Perth, Esperance and Albany.
+Performances were also presented at several other venues including many aged care centres, the Riverside Theatre, the Perth Childrens Hospital and schools in Perth.
+Performances were also presented in the regional centres of Geraldton, Dongara and Bunbury.